averbraeck/dsol/docs/1-getting-started/example-event.md

 ```

 A few explanations:

-- The `Model` class has a queue called `queue` (see #2), a server capacity called `capacity` (default 1), and a number of entities being processed by the server at this moment called `busy` (0 or 1 in the default situation).
+- The `Model` class has a queue called `queue` (see #4), a server capacity called `capacity` (default 1), and a number of entities being processed by the server at this moment called `busy` (0 or 1 in the default situation).
 - The method `simulator.getSimulatorTime()` that is used a few times returns the current time of the simulator.
-- Note that the time stays constant as long as the executed event (method) is busy.
-If the execution of a method takes 5 minutes on the wall clock (real time), the simulation clock is standing still for that entire duration.
-On the other hand, if the next event is 1000 years later than the last event, the simulator clock will instantaneously jump 1000 years ahead to execute the next event.
-- There is a statistic called `persistentQueueLength` (see #4) that keeps the statistics for the queue length.
+- There is a statistic called `persistentQueueLength` (see #5) that keeps the statistics for the queue length.
 Every time an entity enters the queue or leaves the queue, the statistic is updated.
 - The last line re-schedules the `generate()` method.
 It indicates that we should schedule after a relative duration (`scheduleEventRel`) and not at an absolute point in time.
 The interarrival time is drawn from a distribution object (see #6) called `interarrivalTime`.
 The last three arguments indicate the object instance on which the method will eventually be scheduled (`this`), the name of the method (`generate`) and the arguments to pass to the method (`null`), so no arguments.

+!!!
+Note
+    The time stays constant as long as the executed event (method) is busy.
+If the execution of a method takes 5 minutes on the wall clock (real time), the simulation clock is standing still for that entire duration.
+On the other hand, if the next event is 1000 years later than the last event, the simulator clock will instantaneously jump 1000 years ahead to execute the next event.

+!!!
+Note
+    The execution of the methods is single-threaded.
+No parallel execution occurs, and the `Simulator` carries out one event at a time, so we do not have to be afraid that another entity is being generated while we did not yet increase the `busy` flag of the server.
+The next event will only be carried out when the current event, including method calls to other methods, has been completed.

-### 2. A server with an attached queue
+### 3. A server with an attached queue
 When the server is free, it is offered a generated entity at some time.
-To indicate that the server is busy, we
+To indicate that the server is busy, we set the